 The Energy Scout team of glass producer Schott Hungary was awarded a special prize.
 The four-member jury rated their project to modernize the in-house compressed air system as a very efficient measure, since it leads to an annual energy cost reduction of more than € 31,000 with a payback period of just one year.
 The Energy Scouts plan to replace two compressors to optimize the compressed air supply of their machinery.

 The next Energy Scout training in Hungary starts in autumn 2019.
-Interested companies based in Hungary can still contact Bálint Lengyel of the AHK Hungary.
+Interested companies based in Hungary can still contact Bálint Lengyel of the CCI Hungary.